Code-Institute-Submissions/memory-blocks/testing.md

 - When the game finished, the score variable was always calculated as the highest score achievable.
 This was because the showWrongGuesses function was being called before calculateScore function.
 Calling the showWrongGuesses function first resulted in the playerColours array and the copyOfGridColours array both being empty.
-Therefore when the score was calculated, each index of each array was compared and evaluated to be the same (since they were both enmpty arrays).
+Therefore when the score was calculated, each index of each array was compared and evaluated to be the same (since they were both empty arrays).
 Hence the score and correctGuesses variables were incremented to the max score.

     Fix: call the showWrongGuesses function after calculateScore function.